-4.2.5.3 Validation of reports
+4.2.6 Validation of reports

-All reports of Adverse Events should be validated by authorized signatories of MAHs before reporting them to the NCC-PvPI, IPC &
+All reports of Adverse Events should be validated by authorized signatories of MAHs before reporting them to National Regulatory Authority i.e. CDSCO.

-National Regulatory Authority.

-4.2.6 Reporting of ICSR
+4.2.7 Reporting of ICSR

 Only valid ICSR would qualify for reporting to National Regulatory Authority.
 Each valid ICSR should have the following minimum criteria for reporting: -